henok-6411/reading-notes/class-11B-workshop.md

 * when i am attached with god.
 # 12. Why do I have the relationships that I have?
 * They all truly make me happy.

+###  CONSIDER YOUR OPTIONS                                              # List your core values based

+ 1. Junior software developer.
+1. By being junior developer is the first step to                                                                               acchieve my bigger goals.
+2. Open a small business.
+2. I enjoy not having a boss.
+3. working for google.
+3. I always dream to work at google. as any position.
+4. senior developer                                                      4.
+The future goal after few years of experience.
+5. working outside of USA as importer.
+5. As a future goal i have a plan to  import from                                                                                   eastafrica ethiopia coffee.